Dullat/mca-1/DataStructures/Sorting/Sorting.md

-Sure!
-Let’s dive into the Divide and Conquer technique, focusing on Quick Sort and Merge Sort algorithms, along with their performance analysis.

 ### Divide and Conquer Technique

 The Divide and Conquer technique is a fundamental algorithmic strategy that breaks a problem into smaller subproblems, solves each subproblem independently, and then combines the results to solve the original problem.
 The three main steps in this approach are: